tim-mccabe/code-signal/challenges/intro/level-11/README.md

 * **[input] string cell**

-String consisting of 2 letters - coordinates of the knight on an 8 × 8 chessboard in chess notation.
+String consisting of 2 letters - coordinates of the knight on an `8 × 8` chessboard in chess notation.

 Guaranteed constraints:
-cell.length = 2,
+`cell.length = 2`,
 'a' ≤ cell[0] ≤ 'h',
 1 ≤ cell[1] ≤ 8.